Welcome on board

 Our common story

-It can be hard to grasp everything sometimes, so we've made a two-minute film that summarizes and explains in a simple way what we do and why it's important.
+It can be hard to grasp everything sometimes, so we've made a two-minute video that tells you in a simple way what we do and why.
 Watch it, and share it with friends and colleagues to tell them about Viable Cities and the work we all do together.
 There are also more videos on our YouTube channel, where this video is also available in English.

-Viable Cities' communication work helps to build a movement among many actors in society to achieve climate-neutral cities by 2030.
-It is not about "us" communicating to "you", but about all of us working together to explain, clarify and talk about the climate transition.
-We have put together a communication guide, where you will find materials, short texts and other useful things you can use to talk about the mission, Viable Cities and how you and/or your organization contribute.
+Joint communication.
+Viable Cities' communication work is helping to build a movement among many actors in society to achieve climate-neutral cities by 2030.
+It's not about 'us' communicating to 'you', but about all of us working together to explain and engage people in the climate transition.
+In our communication guide, you will find materials, short texts and other things you can use to tell people about the mission, about Viable Cities and about how you and your organization contribute.

-Emotional engagement is key to changing people's behavior, and communication can do a lot here.
-Viable Cities is developing a methodology to explain how climate-neutral cities can be experienced.
-The method consists of a number of processes that are based on cities' climate targets and result in a story about what it is like to live climate-neutrally for a day in that city.
-Kristianstad and Östersund, among others, have tested the method to tell the transition in the city in an engaging way, in video, audio and text.
-Try it yourself!
+Change communication.
+Emotional engagement is crucial to change people's behavior, and communication is a strategic tool here.
+Viable Cities is developing a methodology to explain how climate-neutral cities can look and be experienced.
+The method consists of a number of processes based on the cities' climate goals, resulting in a story about what it is like to live climate-neutral for a day in the city in question.
+Kristianstad and Östersund, among others, have tested the method to tell the story of the transition in the city in an engaging way, in video, audio and text.
+Try it yourself.

 No one can do everything, but everyone can do something.
 By getting involved in different ways, you can help us achieve our mission and, what's great is that you can actually do much more than "just something", you can do a lot.
 Below you will find some tips, and don't forget to get involved in sustainable development in your neighborhood or city - the more we are the better!